julianhille/MuhammaraJS/docs/Embedding-pdf.md

 cpyCxt.getSourceDocumentStream()
 ```

 you can get access to the source document reader/parser using `cpyCxt.getSourceDocumentParser`.
 The parser is quite useful in providing you some basic high level information and access to the low level building blocks of the source PDF.
 For example, to get the number of pages, go `cpyCxt.getSourceDocumentParser().getPagesCount()`.
-For more info about what you can do with a parser go to [[Parsing]].
+For more info about what you can do with a parser go to [Parsing](./Parsing.md).

 If you really must, you can even get access to the source document stream.
 This is done using `cpyCxt.getSourceDocumentStream()`.
-Reading bytes from a stream is really simple and explained in [[Streams]], so i wont bother with this here.
+Reading bytes from a stream is really simple and explained in [Streams](./Streams.md), so i wont bother with this here.

 ## Low levels